TimothyBergstrom/BB2490_project/doc/notebook.md

 The script can be find in /bin.
 I also created a simple .sh script that outputs a batch.txt with full path to the mzML files, which quandenser uses.
 Downloading all the data will take about 24 hours.

+### 2018-12-04, 14:00

+I ran quandenser with the test data over night and it took about 2 hours to complete.

+Output: Running Quandenser took: 7411.55 cpu seconds or 7369 seconds wall time

+The ouput of the terminal has been added to results/example with the .tsv files which tiqluer outputs.

+The test data sets were about 4.02 Gb in size.
+If the run time is linear, this means computing 147 Gb worth of MS data would take about 74 hours (in best case).
+I'll discuss in the meeting if we could divide the data files so each group member can take a part of the set and do the calculation to speed it up.

+I also discovered that quandenser can take batch.txt in the format <PATH_TO_mzML> <A/B> where A or B seems to correspond to sample (ex. cell colony in environment) so the .sh file might not work.
+I need to investigate further if I have understood it correctly.

+### 2018-12-04, 17:00

+Our group had a meeting where we discussed the project.
+We sent a mail to Michael Jahn about some questions about the data file naming and our project plan.
+My group members will also try to calculate the example set, to see if they get the same output.
+We also talked briefly about dividing the data sets to minimize computational time.

+### 2018-12-04, 21:50

+I will try and record the CPU and RAM usage of quandenser, and maybe dial down the RAM allocated to Dinosaur.
+Perhaps I could run two parallel processes at once, each process calculating a couple of mzML files (such as light/co2).